pcalley/gator-data/README.md

 - When deploying changes (after a git push), `gatordata-update restart` deploys changes and restarts services on your server
 - Rolling back the server to an earlier version is a simple as `gatordata-update restart v0.1.2`

+## Updating on EC2 ##

+If you just want to grab the latest version of the mascp-jstools, but don't want to recompile sqlite, just pull down the latest tarball.

+    cd /var/gatordata/node_modules/
+    curl -L 'http://github.com/hirenj/mascp-jstools/tarball/develop' | sudo -Hu www-data tar zxv --overwrite --transform  's/^[^\/]*/mascp-jstools/'

 > Here's a guide on getting started with Amazon EC2: <http://rsms.me/2011/03/23/ec2-wep-app-template.html>

 **Let's get started!** Head over to [INSTALL.md](https://github.com/hirenj/gator-data/blob/master/INSTALL.md#readme)